mikepjb/sail/README.md

 - [ ] purgecss style dead code elimination
 - [ ] autocomplete (maybe not part of this lib, autocompleting css classes when writing hiccup is important though for this workflow.)

+## Plan A

+- run postcss/tailwindcss via cli, produce css
+- read css using garden
+- transform
+  - reduce by looking at clojure source code for usage